Catherine Fleming Bruce: Political career

+Fleming Bruce has served as Director of Operations for the Richland County Democratic Party, a division of the South Carolina Democratic Party.

 State Grand Jury investigation of legislators

-Fleming Bruce was appointed as Foreman to the State Grand Jury for the South Carolina Statehouse corruption investigation, led by David Pascoe.
-She served as spokesman for the State Grand Jury during the proceedings and was responsible for signing and presenting indictments and verdicts of South Carolina legislators to the court on the jury’s behalf.
+In 2016, Fleming Bruce was appointed as Foreman to the State Grand Jury for the South Carolina Statehouse corruption investigation, led by David Pascoe with judicial oversight by Clifton Newman.
+Fleming Bruce served as spokesman for the State Grand Jury during the proceedings and was responsible for signing and presenting indictments and verdicts of South Carolina legislators to the court on the jury’s behalf.

 2022 US Senate campaign

-On January 17, 2022, Martin Luther King Jr. Day, Fleming Bruce announced her campaign to run in the 2022 election for South Carolina's Class 3 seat in the United States Senate against Republican incumbent Tim Scott.
-Bruce received the highest number of votes in the June 14 Democratic Primary against two opponents.
-Because South Carolina State law requires a more than 50% margin of victory, a June 28 runoff was held.
-The eventual Democratic nominee was defeated by the incumbent.
-Fleming Bruce has served as Director of Operations for the Richland County Democratic Party.
+On January 17, 2022—Martin Luther King Jr. Day—Fleming Bruce announced her candidacy for South Carolina’s Class 3 seat in the United States Senate, challenging incumbent Tim Scott.
+Fleming Bruce received the most votes in the June 14 Democratic primary against two opponents, but because South Carolina law requires a candidate to win a majority, a June 28 runoff was held.
+She ultimately did not secure the nomination, and the eventual Democratic nominee was defeated by Scott in the general election.

 2026 US Senate campaign

 In July 2022, Fleming Bruce filed FEC paperwork to run in the 2026 election for South Carolina's Class 2 seat in the United States Senate against Republican incumbent Lindsey Graham.
 On November 5, 2025 she formally announced her campaign.

+Fleming Bruce was noted in national press as one of several Black women running for US Senate in 2026: including Juliana Stratton of Illinois and Pamela Stevenson of Kentucky.

+Fleming Bruce is running as a write-in candidate in the 2026 US Senate general election.
+Other politicians who have competed as write-in candidates in general elections include Strom Thurmond (South Carolina)in 1954 and Lisa Murkowski (Alaska) in 2010.